 Understanding the muscle groups involved when cycling helps to confirm the guidelines used for bike fitting, particularly saddle position, torso angles and crank length.
 Before exploring these issues in more detail it is worth discussing a key physical characteristic of muscles called the length tension relationship.

 Greatest tension is developed at point B (slightly stretched) with less tension developed at points A (contracted) and C (stretched).

 What this means is that, for any given muscle, its ability to generate tension (and so produce power) is in the central section of its range of movement.
 With the peak being at a slightly stretched position.

 This characteristic is very well demonstrated by this graph showing the extension torque of the knee joint against joint angle (for a range of extension velocities - fast cycling speeds being the lowest curves).
-We know the knee often articulates over a range between 65° and 150° so as cyclists we can be assured we are using our knees to their best advantage.
+We know the knee often articulates over a range between 65° and 145° so as cyclists we can be assured we are using our knees to their best advantage.
 It is worth noting the diminishing returns as the knee angle tightens and fully opens, which has significant consequences for crank lengths and saddle height.

 The range of movement of the hip whilst cycling is smaller than the total available.
-The total range can vary between individuals but we can see how by leaning forwards (and so inclining the top of the pelvis forwards), the cyclist will bring the Gluteus maximus into the ideal ‘slightly stretched’ region for most of its activity.This is at the expense of the hip flexors including one of the Quads (Rectus femoris) that are effectively shortened by this forward tilt, becoming less effective.
+The total range can vary between individuals but we can see how by leaning forwards (and so inclining the top of the pelvis forwards), the cyclist will bring the Gluteus Maximus into the ideal slightly stretched region for most of its activity.This is at the expense of the hip flexors including one of the Quads (Rectus femoris) that are effectively shortened by this forward tilt, becoming less effective.
 Like the knee extensors, the Hamstrings are active over a wide range of movement.
 By being at full stretch at the bottom of the pedal stroke they are primed to be effective during the knee flex phase on the upstroke.

-The range of motion of the ankle joint is approximately 60°, of which a typical cyclist will use the central 20°.
-Ankle behaviours can be quite variable though with some people preferring to be strongly plantar-flexed (toe down) around the stroke, whilst others are strongly dorsiflexed (often having attended spinning classes and told to keep their heels down).
+The range of motion of the ankle joint is approximately 60°, of which a typical cyclist will use 15°-20°.
+Ankle behaviours can be quite diverse though with some people preferring to be strongly plantar-flexed (toe down) around the stroke, whilst others are strongly dorsiflexed (often having attended spinning classes and told to keep their heels down).
 Some people push their heels down approaching the top of the pedal stroke, especially whilst climbing.
-This has the benefit of opening the knee joint into a more powerful region and is discussed more in the Saddle Height and Crank Lengths section.
+This has the benefit of opening the knee joint into a more powerful region.
 Ideally the ankle would be plantar-flexed at the bottom of the stroke i.e. the heel will be higher than the toe.
 This will put the ankle at an ideal point along the length tension relationships of the calf muscles (Gastrocnemius and Soleus) earlier in the stroke when pedal loads are at their highest.

-You may be interested in some of the contents of the BikeDynamics library, including our new downloadable DIY guide.
+You may be interested in our downloadable DIY guide.